Guide: studying in Finland

 Alexis Brown on Unsplash

-This page will point you in the right direction if you are looking for information on the Finnish education system, on applying to study, housing, study financing and taxation, grading scales and recognition of qualifications, traineeships, student healthcare and social security or student cards and student discounts.
+This guide will point you in the right direction if you are looking for information on the Finnish education system, on applying to study, housing, study financing and taxation, grading scales and recognition of qualifications, traineeships, student healthcare and social security or student cards and student discounts.

 Education